top of page

 To make the salad:

-If using oyster mushrooms, lay seperate them a bit and lay them on a lined baking sheet and spray with olive oil and sprinkle some salt and pepper.
-Broil in the oven for about 8 minutes and flip if needed.
+If using oyster mushrooms, separate them a bit and lay them on a lined baking sheet.
+Spray with olive oil and sprinkle with salt and pepper.
+Broil in the oven for about 8 minutes, flipping if needed.
 The mushrooms should have crisped and cooked through.
-If using oyster mushrooms, seperate and cut the tough bases off.
+If using oyster mushrooms, separate and cut the tough bases off.

 Cook the cellophane noodles as per the instructions on the package.
 Set aside.

-Add the oil to a shallow wide pan and sauté the garlic till lightly browned, about 1 minute.
+Add the oil to a shallow, wide pan and sauté the garlic until lightly browned, about 1 minute.
 Add the ground meat and salt and break up with a spatula.
-Sauté on medium high heat till lightly browned and caramelized and crisped.
-You should continuously break up the crumbles till you have a uniform fried meat.
+Sauté on medium-high heat until lightly browned, caramelized, and crisped.
+You should continuously break up the crumbles until you have uniform fried meat.

 To assemble the salad, place the lettuce at the bottom of individual salad bowls.
-Add the noodles at the bottom, layered by the hot sizzling meat, the mushrooms, cucumbers.
+Add the noodles at the bottom, layered by the hot, sizzling meat, the mushrooms, and the cucumbers.
 Sprinkle the minced cilantro and place a few wedges of lime.
 Drizzle with the dressing and serve.

 • Facebook